Skip to main contentSkip to footer content

 1st semester 2nd semester

-NVC Fall Semester Umoja Classes: NVC Spring Semester Umoja Classes:
+NVC Fall Classes: NVC Spring Classes:

 College Success: COUN 100 = (CSU, UC) Career/Life Planning COUN 105 = (CSU/UC)

-Intercultural Communication: SPCH 126 = (CSU, UC) Interpersonal Communication SPCH 120 = (CSU/UC)
+Intercultural Communication: COMM 126 = (CSU, UC) Interpersonal Communication COMM 120 = (CSU/UC)

 English course = ENGL 120/95 support = ( CSU, UC) or English course = ENGL 120/95 support = ( CSU, UC)